tensult/aws-automation/stop_running_ec2_instances/README.md

 # stop_running_ec2_instances lambda function
 This function stops running AWS EC2 instances of all regions based on instance tag.
 Here we are using `donotstop` tag.
-If you mention `donotstop` as tag key only in EC2 instance, only that instance will be stopped.
+If you mention `donotstop` as tag key only in EC2 instance, only that instance will not be stopped.

 # Local installation